 A slightly acidic pH of 6.1 - 6.5 is recommended

 Calcium and phosphorus supplementation (found in many fertilizers available in gardening shops) is required for bell peppers to thrive.

 The fruits are usually ready to be harvested 50 - 90 days after planting.

 - Other uses Dye, Soapmaking

-Bell peppers are a Capsicum annuum cultivar group that lacks of the pungent taste of their hot relatives.
+Bell peppers are a Capsicum annuum cultivar group that lacks39 the pungent taste of their hot relatives.
 Bell peppers, also known as “sweet peppers,” are grown in large quantities across the globe.
 It is a small shrub that usually grows to less than 39 inches (1 m) tall and can have various different fruit sizes, colors, and shapes.
 Other colors that can be cultivated are orange, yellow, and purple.
-The fruits are averagely four by six inches (10 x 15 cm), and are hollow.
-The wall of the fruit is around 0.4 inches (1 cm) thick, and inside is a membrane, which holds a collection of seeds.
+The fruits are averagely four by six inches (10 x 15 cm) and are hollow.
+The wall of the fruit is around 0.4 inches (1 cm) thick, and there is a membrane inside, which holds a collection of seeds.

 Bell peppers belong to the Solanaceae family, which is sometimes referred to as the nightshade family.
 Within this family, there are 2,700 species spread over 98 genera, some of them of great economical importance, like potato (Solanum tuberosum), eggplant (Solanum melongena), and tomato (Solanum lycopersicum), as well as less known and exotic species, such as ashwagandha (Withania somnifera), goldenberry (Physalis peruviana), and goji berry (Lycium chinense).